tfeb/dsm/README.md

 The guards specified by a guard clause may be repeated, so `(:when ... :unless ... :when ...)` is perfectly legal.
 Guards are evaluated after variables are bound but before the match is committed.
 If the guards fail the next clause is tried.

-clauses which begin`otherwise` and `t` are the same: they're the default case.
+Clauses which begin`otherwise` and `t` are the same: they're the default case, and bind no variables.

 ## Conditions
 In addition, `dsm` exposes three condition classes: